 Contents

-What if you could read the minds of your government website’s visitors?
-Understand what they’re looking for, how they’re looking for it—maybe even how they feel about it.
+It’s all about understanding how people interact with your government website: what they’re looking for, how they’re looking for it, even how they feel about it.

 Why Do I Need Google Analytics for My Government Website?